mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 Modern transport services also changed the utilization of the underlying network.
 With TCP, when a host creates a connection, it is bound to the IP addresses used by the client and the server during the handshake.
-When the client moves and receives a different IP address, it must reestablish all TCP connections bound to the previous address.
+When the client moves and receives a different IP address, it has to reestablish all TCP connections bound to the previous address.
 When the client and the server are dual-stack, they cannot easily switch from one address family to another.
 Happy Eyeballs {{RFC8305}} provides a partial answer to this problem for web applications with heuristics that clients can use to probe TCP connections with different address families.
-Multipath TCP
-{{RFC8684}} provides full multipath support.
 With Multipath TCP, the client and the server can learn other addresses of the remote host and combine several TCP connections within a single Multipath TCP connection that is exposed to the application.
 This supports various use cases {{RFC8041}}.
 QUIC {{RFC9000}}